Project Proposal vs Project Charter

 A project proposal is a detailed document that is used to persuade a sponsor and/or a group of stakeholders that a project needs to be carried out to solve a particular business problem or opportunity.

-This document dentifies the work that needs to be carried out and explains the management plan how the project will be managed.
-Project director is the owner of this process.
+This document identifies the work that needs to be carried out and explains the management plan how the project will be managed.
+The project director is the owner of this process.

 What are the differences between Project Charter and Project Proposal ?